 If you don’t need a CRM and instead need an e-signing only platform, then you could checkout DocuSign or HelloSign, etc. Just check to make sure they comply with the ESIGN Act.

 When I had my own coaching business, I used Dubsado to send clients invoices and contracts.
 That way, someone can pay her invoice and e-sign my contract before we ever even schedule a BizStorming™ session together.
 (You can use my Dubsado coupon code samvw for 20% off!
 Take advantage of their free trial – it’s amazing.
 I got everything setup in Dubsado on my free trial, tested out onboarding a few clients, and signed up.)

 This is something I see done incorrectly all the time!
-I’m a stickler about this one — so much so that I dedicated an entire module to it in my course, Fearlessly Legal™.
+I’m a stickler about this one — so much so that I dedicated several video trainings about it in my Ultimate Bundle program.

 You can use a digital signature to “sign” on the line above your name.
 But I also recommend typing out your full name below your digital signature.

 But you don’t just want to sign your personal name and leave it at that.
 Not if you have an LLC, anyway.